daimoneze/ksp-myah/README.md

 To clone:
 1. Go to [you-KSP-foler-root]/saves
-2. git clone https://github.com/daimoneze/ksp-myah.git . (the period at the end is important)
+2. git clone https://github.com/daimoneze/ksp-myah.git . (the period at the end is important).

 You now have the latest shared MYAH KSP Save.